 (4) The Registrar may, of the Registrar’s own initiative or on the application of the co-operative or a creditor of the co-operative, cause the accounts lodged in accordance with subclause (1) to be audited by a registered company auditor appointed by the Registrar.

-(5) For the purpose of the audit, the controller must give the auditor any records and information that the auditor requires.
+(5) For the purpose of the audit, the controller must give the auditor any books and information that the auditor requires.

 (6) If the Registrar causes the accounts to be audited on the request of the co-operative or a creditor, the Registrar may require the co-operative or creditor, as the case may be, to give security for the payment of the cost of the audit.